extropium/leaflet_ionic/sql-for-data-science-1-master/week-4/README.md

 `STRFTIME` extracts specific values from dates.

-With a value such as a birth date, we often don't want any time information, and it is probable that it'll be
+With a value such as a birth date, we often don't want any time information, and it is probable that it'll be stored as `00:00:00` anyhow.
+We don't want to necessarily retrieve time information, so we can use